mondora/env/README.md

     when `NODE_ENV == production`, while giving it a default value otherwise
   - `default` **string**: a default value for the variable if it's not set
-  - `parse` **function**: a function to transform the value of the variable (a string) into whatever before it's returned by `env`
+  - `parse` **function**: a function to transform the value of the variable (a string) into whatever before it's returned by `env`.
+The function is called only when a value or a default value for the variable was set

 ##### Returns